William Kwenkeu: Minnesota Vikings

 The Minnesota Vikings signed Kwenkeu on May 16, 2022, after he participated in the team's rookie minicamp.
 He became the only African-born player on the Minnesota roster, among several other players with African heritage.
 Kwenkeu was waived by the Vikings at the end of August 2022 as they cut down their roster to 53 players, but was signed to Minnesota's practice squad soon after.
 He was elevated to the active roster for Minnesota's Thursday Night Football game against the New England Patriots, making him the ninth Cameroonian to play in the NFL.
 Kwenkeu was also placed on the active roster for the Week 13 game against the New York Jets, and was signed to the active roster on December 14.
 Kwenkeu played his first snap on defense (rather than special teams) during Minnesota's loss to the Green Bay Packers in Week 17.

 On August 13, 2023, he was waived with an injury designation.
 After clearing waivers, he reverted to the injured reserve list.
 He was released on March 12, 2024.

 Baltimore Ravens

 On October 1, 2024, the Baltimore Ravens signed Kwenkeu to the practice squad.
-He signed a reserve/future contract on January 21, 2025.
-He was waived on August 26, as part of final roster cuts.
+He signed a reserve/future contract with the Ravens on January 21, 2025.
+Kwenkeu was waived on August 26, as part of final roster cuts.
+On December 2, he was re-signed to the practice squad.